karanjot-khatter/validus-test/README.md

 - On the new call page you are given a form, with a submit button, you can able to enter a value into this form.
 - Once the button has been submitted, you should see calculations for total notice and total undrawn notice.
 - You should then be prompted with a 'confirm' button, when if clicked it returns to dashboard page.
-- When you also click the confirm button, a new row is added.. however fund data is not showing.
+- When you also click the confirm button, a new row is added on the dashboard page.
-- Fund data is not showing as this hasn't been created yet.
+- The row of data is also filled with fund investment information.

 # Implementation
 - Tables created and values inserted in mySQL database - called 'validus'.
 (Navicat)